Abhishekjha2021/video_streaming_platform-Project/Readme.md

 -------------------------------------------------NODEMON----------------------------------------------------

 Nodemon is a tool used in Node.js development that helps streamline the development process by automatically restarting your Node.js application when changes are detected in the codebase.
 It's particularly handy during the development phase, as it saves you the trouble of manually stopping and restarting your server every time you make changes to your code.
-Here's why developers use Nodemon:--1.Automatic Restart 2.Time-saving 3.Improved Developer Experience 4.Enhanced Productivity
+Here's why developers use Nodemon:--1.Automatic Restart 2.Time-saving 3.Improved Developer Experience 4.Enhanced Productivity.

 -----------------------------------------------PRETTIER---------------------------------------------------------